-A. E. Housman (1859 – 1936) he was a superb Classics scholar and amateur poet.
+A. E. Housman (1859 – 1936) was a superb Classics scholar and amateur poet.
 He taught at Cambridge University from 1911 until his death.
 His poetry was less well-known (and received less critical acclaim than his translations).
 His few published poems are included in this collection A Shropshire Land and Other Poems.

-Housman’s poetry is often criticized as sentimental, it is grounded in sorrow.
+Housman’s poetry is oft-criticized as sentimental, it is certainly grounded in sorrow.
 He attended Oxford only to fail after he fell “irreparably in love” with Moses Jackson, a heterosexual.
 Housman lived a life of un-returned love and a lifetime longing for the impossible.

 Though his unending and deeply buried emotional pain, Housman finds an ear for truth.
 “A Shropshire Lad,” his most famous poem is about longing to return to an innocent place before death inevitably claims us.

 Loveliest of trees, the cherry now